Docker development best practicesEstimated reading time: 6 minutes

 Use CI/CD for testing and deployment

-When you check a change into source control or create a pull request, use Docker Cloud or another CI/CD pipeline to automatically build and tag a Docker image and test it.
-Docker Cloud can also deploy tested apps straight into production.
+When you check a change into source control or create a pull request, use Docker Hub or another CI/CD pipeline to automatically build and tag a Docker image and test it.

 Take this even further with Docker EE by requiring your development, testing, and security teams to sign images before they can be deployed into production.
 This way, you can be sure that before an image is deployed into production, it has been tested and signed off by, for instance, development, quality, and security teams.